Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 The provided labelled data was partitioned, based on the original split, into training (27 tiles) and testing (14 tiles) datasets.

+You can download the dataset by using this command:
 ```
 wget https://warwick.ac.uk/fac/cross_fac/tia/data/hovernet/consep_dataset.zip
 unzip consep_dataset.zip